huggingface/blog/habana-gaudi-2-benchmark.md

 </center>

 *BS* is the batch size per device.
 Gaudi2 and A100 runs were performed in fp32 with gradient checkpointing enabled.
+All runs were *distributed* runs on *8 devices*.

 ## Conclusion